tidyqa/vitepress/docs/html/links-and-anchors/index.md

 # Links and Anchors

-Welcome to the world of interconnected web content!
-In this section, we'll dive into the art of creating links and anchors, empowering you to connect your webpages and provide seamless navigation for your users.
+Dive into the art of creating links and anchors, empowering you to connect your webpages and provide seamless navigation for your users.

 ## Introducing Links